JeeWayne/onPointAPI/README.md

 VendrAPI.LinkUser("ts10106", "12345678910111213") //Link the Discord user with the id of 12345678910111213 with the link code which you can get with the GetLinkCode function.

 //Hub
+VendrAPI.GetHubInfo() //Returns a HubInfo class of the hub.
+VendrAPI.GetHubProducts() //Returns an array of Product classes of each product in your hub.

 ```